Drakulix/shipwreck/README.md

 OPTIONS:
-    -c, --filter_config <FILE>    Sets a custom filter config file (defaults to block all POST requests) -f, --from <URI>              Docker Host (defaults to unix:///var/run/docker.sock) -t, --to <URI>                Sets the socket to create
+    -c, --filter_config <FILE>    Sets a custom filter config file (defaults to block all POST requests) -f, --from <URI>              Docker Host (defaults to unix:///var/run/docker.sock) -m, --mode <MODE>             Mode/Permissions of the created socket, if given a "unix:"/"file:" URI (defaults to 660) -t, --to <URI>                Sets the socket to create
 ```